radixdlt/fullstack-dapp-example/packages/content/src/quests/markdown/GetStuff/en/8-NEEDXRD-2-1.md

 **Credit or debit card**
-Buy XRD securely online using Alchemy Pay.
+Buy XRD simply and securely online using Alchemy Pay.